Ionaru/Ionaru/README.md

 <!-- <em>Under construction 🏗️</em> -->
 </p>

 <!-- Here are some ideas to get you started: -->

 - 🔭 I'm currently working on: Migrating a legacy JS codebase to modern ESM
-- 🌱 I'm currently learning: How microservices communicate with each other.
+- 🌱 I'm currently learning: CQRS.
 - 💬 My interests: Board games, transportation, hiking in the mountains
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/jeroen--akkerman/">LinkedIn</a> or <a href="https://discord.com/users/96746840958959616">Discord</a>
 <!--